anthonyjdella/personal-website/anthonyjdella/content/blog/down-time.md

 ### What should you aim for?

 This depends on your system, and usually a probability or downtime measurement (rather than percentage) should be given.
-"Five 9's" is a common "standard" that systems try to aim for. **That is 99.999% availability**.
+"Five 9's" is a common "standard" that systems try to aim for. **That is 99.999% availability (hence five 9s)**.
 Standards is in quotes because it really isn't a standard, it's just what's commonly mentioned in the industry as a goal to achieve.

 Check out this [Wikipedia article](https://en.wikipedia.org/wiki/High_availability) for more information.